Japanese mahjong yaku: Overview

 Finally, when it comes to points scoring, the total number of han in the hand is counted.
-When the han value is four or less, fu is also counted.
+When the han value is 4 or less, fu is also counted.
 The combination of the han value and fu value corresponds to a points table.

 List of yaku

 The following is a list of all the yaku, their names in English and Japanese, their han values, and any special conditions related to them.
 They are listed here in groups according to the underlying patterns that define the yaku.
-Example hands are given, but they are often not the only possible hands with that yaku.
+Example hands are given, but often, many other arrangements are possible for each yaku.
 All yaku can be divided into seven basic categories, depending on the dominant feature.
-The features are as follows: patterns based on sequences, patterns based on triplets and/or quads, consistency of the type and numbers of the tiles, lucky circumstances, and special criteria.
+The features are as follows: patterns based on sequences, patterns based on triplets/quads, patterns based on terminals/honors, patterns based on suits, maximum-value hands (yakuman), lucky circumstances, and special criteria.